CyberCookie/siegel/client_core/ui/Accordion/README.md

         To achieve `autoExpand` behavior - you should pass `list` to `getDefaultState` function<br /><br />

 - `builder`
-    - Postprocess callback that executes during an iteration over provided list
+    - Postprocess callback that executes during an iteration over provided list items
     - **Function**
         - Has **1** argument:
             - **Object** with the next fields: